oasis-tcs/odata-specs/odata-data-aggregation-ext/7 Examples.md

   </NavigationProperty>
 </EntityType>
 ```
-then alternatively the property taking part in the referential constraint [OData-Protocol, section "Update a Primitive Property"]($$$OData-Protocol$$$#UpdateaPrimitiveProperty) could be changed to EMEA Central:
+then alternatively the property taking part in the referential constraint [OData-Protocol #odata-protocol#UpdateaPrimitiveProperty] could be changed to EMEA Central:
 ```json
 PATCH /service/SalesOrganizations('Switzerland')
 Content-Type: application/json